a2kegs/kegs/doc/README.kegs.txt

 	by as much as a factor of 10!
 By default, -noshm causes an effective -skip of 3 which is 15 fps.
 You can override this default by specifying a -skip explicitly.
+-cfg:  Next argument gives the path and name of the config.kegs file to use -rom=path_to_rom or -rom path_to_rom: Selects the ROM file, either a //e
+	ROM file, or a IIgs ROM 01 or ROM 03 file.
+-s5d1=path_to_image or -s5d1 path_to_image mounts the selected image in
+	Slot 5 Drive 1 (800KB disk).
+Can use -s5d1 through -s6d2, as
+	well as -s7d1 through -s7d12.

 Apple IIgs Control Panel: